Takahashi Sky-90 Review

 So, the sweet-spot in refractor terms comes at a size of about 4” (90-110mm): A 4”-class APO will show real planetary detail, let you find and enjoy the Messier catalogue and let you explore the Moon ‘s rilles and domes and craterlets.
 Yet a 4” APO can still be a smallish, portable telescope.

 But even most 4” APOs fail the carry-on portability test of ~22” in length and are too heavy for a really compact travel mount.

 So I would love a 4” APO in a tiny package that I could pick up on its mount and walk out with, that I could put in a small bag and carry off on trips or to friends’ houses or remote sites.
 Sadly such a telescope doesn’t exist ... or does it?

-For some reason, Astro-Physics almost immediately stopped making them in favour of a much longer F7 model and even that is rare and extortionately expensive used.
+For some reason, Astro-Physics almost immediately stopped making that original Stowaway in favour of a much longer F7 model, but even that is rare and extortionately expensive used.
 Then, about a year ago, I saw a new F4.9 come up for sale: it had lain in a bank vault in Italy ever since Roland finished it.
 OK, so it was about the price of my car, but in the end...

 I didn’t buy it!
 Of course I didn’t, I’m not that rich (or stupid)!

 So is there another scope out there at least similar in size and performance?
 There is and Takahashi mass produced it for years - the Sky 90.